-Although the accelerated atherosclerotic process, the venous endothelium is also involved in the SCD (64).
-For instance, varices are abnormally dilated veins with tortuous courses, and they usually occur in the lower extremities.
+Although the accelerated atherosclerotic process, the venous endothelium is also involved in the SCD (62).
+For example, varices are abnormally dilated veins with tortuous courses, and they usually occur in the lower extremities.
 Risk factors include aging, excess weight, menopause, pregnancy, and heredity.
-Normally, leg muscles pump veins to return blood against the gravity, and the veins have pairs of leaflets of valves to prevent blood from flowing backwards.
+Normally, leg muscles pump veins to return blood against gravity, and the veins have pairs of leaflets of valves to prevent blood from flowing backwards.
 When the leaflets are damaged, DVT or varices or telangiectasias develop.
 Varicose veins are the most common in superficial veins of the legs, which are subject to higher pressure when standing up, thus the physical examination must be performed in upright position.
-Although the younger mean ages of the patients in the present study (30.8 and 30.3 years in males and females, respectively), and significantly lower mean body mass index of the SCD patients in the literature (17), DVT or varices or telangiectasias of the lower limbs were higher in the study cases (9.0% versus 6.6% in males and females, respectively, p>0.05), indicating an additional venous endothelial involvement in the SCD (64).
-Similarly, priapism is the painful erection of penis that can not return to its flaccid state within four hours in the absence of any stimulation (65).
-It is an emergency since damage to the blood vessels may terminate with a long-lasting fibrosis of the corpus cavernosa, a consecutive erectile dysfunction. and eventually a shortened, indurated, and non-erectile penis (65).
-It is seen with hematological and neurological disorders, including the SCD, leukemia, thalassemia, Fabry's disease, spinal cord lesions (hanging victims), and glucose-6-phosphate dehydrogenase deficiency (15, 66, 67).
-Ischemic (veno-occlusive, low-flow), stuttering (recurrent ischemic), and nonischemic priapisms (arterial, high-flow) are the three types of the pathology (68).
-Ninety-five percent of the clinical cases are the ischemic (low-flow) type in which blood cannot return adequately from the penis into the systemic circulation as in the SCD. and these cases are very painful (65, 68).
-The other 5% are nonischemic (high-flow) type, usually caused by a blunt perineal trauma in which there is a short circuit of the vascular system of the penis (65).
-Treatment of high-flow type is not as urgent as the low-flow type due to the absence of risk of ischemia (65).
-RBC support is the treatment of choice in acute phase in the SCD (69).
-Whereas in chronic phase, hydroxyurea therapy should be the treatment of choice.
-According to our tenyear experiences, hydroxyurea is an effective drug for prevention of the attacks and consequences if iniatiated early in the course of the disease, but the success rate is low due to the excessive fibrosis around the capillaries if initiated later.
+Although the younger mean ages of the patients in the present study (30.8 and 30.3 years in male and female genders, respectively) and significantly lower mean body mass index of the SCD patients in the literature (17), DVT or varices or telangiectasias of the lower limbs were higher in the study cases (9.0% versus 6.6% in male and female genders, respectively, p>0.05) indicating an additional venous endothelial involvement in the SCD (62).
+Similarly, priapism is the painful erection of penis that cannot return to its flaccid state within four hours in the absence of any stimulation (63).
+It is an emergency since damage to the blood vessels may terminate with a long-lasting fibrosis of the corpus cavernosa, a consecutive erectile dysfunction, and eventually a shortened, indurated, and non-erectile penis (63).
+It is seen with hematological and neurologic disorders including the SCD, leukemia, thalassemia, Fabry's disease, spinal cord lesions (hanging victims), and glucose-6-phosphate dehydrogenase deficiency (15, 64, 65).
+Ischemic (veno-occlusive, low-flow), stuttering (recurrent ischemic), and nonischemic priapisms (arterial, high-flow) are the three types of priapism (66).
+Ninety-five percent of clinically presented priapisms are the ischemic (low-flow) type in which blood cannot return adequately from the penis into the body as in the SCD, and these cases are very painful (63, 66).
+The other 5% are nonischemic (high-flow) type usually caused by a blunt perineal trauma in which there is a short circuit of the vascular system of the penis (63).
+Treatment of high-flow type is not as urgent as the low-flow type due to the absence of risk of ischemia (63).
+RBC support is the treatment of choice in acute phase in the SCD (67), whereas in chronic phase, hydroxyurea therapy should be the treatment of choice.
+According to our ten-year experiences, hydroxyurea is an effective drug for prevention of attacks and consequences if iniatiated early, but the success rate is low due to the excessive fibrosis around the capillaries if initiated later.

 As a conclusion, SCD are severe inflammatory processes on vascular endothelium, particularly at the capillary level since the capillary system is the main distributor of hardened RBC into the tissues.
-Although the higher smoking and alcohol-like strong atherosclerotic risk factors and disseminated teeth losses, COPD, ileus, cirrhosis, leg ulcers, digital clubbing, CHD, CRD, and stroke-like obvious atherosclerotic consequences in male gender, autosplenectomy was not higher in them, significantly.
-In another definition, autosplenectomy may not have an atherosclerotic background in the SCD.
+Although the higher smoking and alcohol-like strong atherosclerotic risk factors and disseminated teeth losses, COPD, ileus, cirrhosis, leg ulcers, digital clubbing, CHD, CRD, and stroke-like obvious atherosclerotic consequences in male gender, AVN was not higher in them, significantly.
+In another definition, AVN may not have an atherosclerotic background in the SCD.
+Instead, an acute-onset capillary endothelial damage, inflammation, and edema caused by the hardened RBC around the bone tissues may be the major cause of AVN in the SCD.